 Strategies Milestones Indicators Map and identify what diversion programs exist within communities.
 Conduct a gap and needs analysis to identify missing resources, services, and interventions needed within the community system, including data collection and data availability.
-Define "effectiveness" of diversion programming both short term and long term.
+Define "effectiveness" of diversion programming both short-term and long-term.
 Obtain qualitative data from youth and families about the quality of diversion services received.
 Use gap analysis to increase services and interventions within areas of need.
 Review recommendations from JJPOC studies and implement where appropriate.
 Complete landscape analysis for YSBs and JRBs and issue report Issuance of gap and needs analysis identifying missing resources, services, and interventions needed within the community including gaps in the data collection and data availability.
 Collection and analysis of qualitative data from youth and families about the quality of diversion services received and satisfaction with the process. % of YSBs and JRBs participating in the landscape analysis % of parents responding satisfied with JRB on exit surveys % of youth responding satisfied with JRB on exit survey

-- B. Ensure that youth have supports from youth-serving agencies (schools, Department of Children and Families, community providers, etc.) as viable alternatives to the formal juvenile justice system, including but limited to: - a.
+- B. Ensure that youth have supports from youth-serving agencies to remain in home with families (schools, Department of Children and Families, community providers, etc.) as viable alternatives to the formal juvenile justice system, including but limited to: - a.
 Substance use services - b.
 Mental and behavioral health services - c.
 Child protection and welfare services - d.
 Educational services, including special education, and alternatives to discipline - e.
 Housing services for youth and their families - f.
 Other services for youth with disabilities

 Strategies Milestones Indicators Review data from systems (as noted above a-f) to identify viable alternatives to the formal juvenile justice system.
 Improve collaboration with Children's Behavioral Health Advisory Board.
-Utilize LIST infrastructure to enhance partnerships between Issuance of a report on youth homelessness, health and juvenile justice disparities.
-Participation in Statewide Minor Homelessness Taskforce Collaborate with DCF and Judicial to improve # of JJPOC members involved with Children's Behavioral Health Advisory Board and/or its workgroups. # of entities listed above participating in Statewide Minor Homelessness Taskforce
+Utilize LIST infrastructure to enhance partnerships between youth serving agencies who work with at-risk and system involved youth Issuance of a report on youth homelessness, health and juvenile justice disparities.
+Participation in Statewide Minor Homelessness Taskforce Collaborate with DCF and Judicial to improve behavioral health diversionary services for children involved in the juvenile justice system. # of JJPOC members involved with Children's Behavioral Health Advisory Board and/or its workgroups. # of entities listed above participating in Statewide Minor Homelessness Taskforce # of youth in juvenile justice who are in out-of-home placement (foster care, congregate care) or on an Order of Temporary Custody (OTC) necessitating where appropriate.